Jonathancui123/Python-Multithread-Scraper/README.md

-# Python-Multithread-Scraper
+# Python-Multithread-Scraper 📋
 Python-Multithread-Scraper is a project for me to learn about multithreading in python and web scraping with Selenium + BeautifulSoup.

-This project is set up to scrape ~3.6k of the most viewed definitions from the popular site UrbanDictionary.com
+It scrapes ~3.6k of the most viewed definitions from the popular site UrbanDictionary.com

 getPopularLinks.py scrapes links to the most popular words from Urban Dictionary's "most popular words by letter" pages - exports a .txt file